Responsible management of the natural rubber supply chain

 Our sustainable natural rubber policy is available here (by selecting “natural rubber” in categories)

-2. Evaluation of CSR practices in our rubber supply chain in two different areas:
+2. Evaluation of CSR practices in our rubber supply chain in several different areas:

 In 2015, Michelin and the Indonesian company Barito Pacific created a joint venture to produce eco-friendly natural rubber at two sites in Indonesia: one in Sumatra, the other in Borneo.
 The objective is to create model rubber plantations, in both social and environmental terms.

-Working with local communities, we want to replant rubber trees on around 45,000 ha.
-On the other half of the sites we plan to restore the forest and plant community crops.
+Working with local communities, over an area of nearly 80,000 ha, we plan to replant rubber trees on about 34,000 ha and the rest of the surface, we plan to restore the forest and plant community crops.

 The project also aims to protect primary forests and natural parks bordering the plantations, as well as elephants, tigers, orangutans, etc.

-These plantations should eventually produce 80,000 tons of natural rubber and create around 16,000 local jobs.
+These plantations should eventually produce nearly 60,000 tons of natural rubber and create around 10,000 local jobs.